Setup-Tooling/Setup-Tool-for-Fedora/README.md

 - RPM Fusion nonfree tainted (repo)
 - all of the above
 - system updates (dnf update)
+- Flathub (repo) (not needed on F38 and later, if third party repos are enabled)

 the script gives you the option reboot

-older versions still contained:
-- Flathub (repo) (removed in 38 due to it being enabled by default in Fedora 38)

 This project has no relation the projects named above.